-It’s not been long since Twitter just doubled the character limit of tweets from 140 to 280.
-Twitter is back again in the headlines though and this time it is the character limit of the display which is extended to 50 characters.
+It’s not been long since Twitter doubled tweets’ character limit from 140 to 280.
+Twitter is back again in the headlines, though, and this time, it is the character limit of the display, which is extended to 50 characters.

-This extension is obviously way less impacting that the 280 character expansion.
+This extension is obviously way less impacting than the 280-character expansion.
 It’s probably not going to create much of a controversy like the previous extension.
-It can though turn out to be really useful for people with longer names.
-The users who like to add emojis or like to change their name to witty statements regularly can take advantage of this extension as well.
+It can, though, be really useful for people with longer names.
+Users who like to add emojis or change their names to witty statements regularly can also take advantage of this extension.

-Any sort of modification in the display name doesn’t affect the user’s existing followers, Direct Messages or replies.
-The followers would simply see a new username next to the profile photo when the display name is updated.
+Any sort of modification in the display name doesn’t affect the user’s existing followers, Direct Messages, or replies.
+When the display name is updated, the followers would simply see a new username next to the profile photo.

 What do you think about this latest extension?
 Don’t hesitate to let us know in the comments section below.